heatblazer/udp-tcp-daemon/README.md

     08.11.2016: refractory and good coding practices added.
     08.11.2016: started implementation of QWav based on Qt and QFile 08.11.2016: implemented and tested QWav.
 Will use it in the future.
+    10.11.2016: fixed a small bug for the size of files read from XML file

 ***
 <ilianzapryanov@abv.bg>